With summer well underway, we’ve had some stiflingly hot weather…how are your rabbits coping with the heat?

 Have you somewhere they could safely tunnel underground?
 Could you sink wide pipes under your garden?
 Buns could keep lovely and cool in these, but always think about being able to get access to the rabbit – this is less advisable if your bun is already hard to catch.

 FLIES.
 The horror of rabbit owners.
 Flies of course, lay eggs, and those hatch out into maggots, which literally eat their way into your rabbit’s flesh and organs – an often fatal condition for rabbits.
 If the eggs have been laid on your rabbit by a blowfly (a greenbottle or a bluebottle), then there is a very real danger of flystrike.
 So do all you can to keep flies away.
 Plant herbs that are thought to repel them, keep bun an dbedding/litter area scrupulously clean, buy a battery or solar powered bug zapper to hang in your shed, check your rabbits several times every day.
 If you have the slightest suspicion of flystrike, it is an emergency.
 Phone your vet and tell him or her what the problem is and get your rabbit there at once.
 Rather a false alarm in these circumstances than a dead rabbit.
 If your bun is prone to wetting itself or having caecal pellets stuck to fur, you need to work out the reason why and work with your vet on eliminating that…is your bun obese and unable to clean itself or to squat properly?
 Is there the possibility of arthritis?
 This is far more common than people realise in older rabbits.
 You can get products like Rearguard from your vet or from online pharmacies (no prescription needed).
+This product can be used if your rabbit is at risk of flystrike, as recommended by your vet.
 There are other products on the market.
 Rearguard works by preventing the maggots from developing mouth parts so they can’t eat your rabbits alive.
 It only needs to be applied at intervals of a few weeks.
 Other products need to be applied daily and are insect epellents/killers.
 But nothing is better than regular checks of your rabbits’ rear ends and scrupulous hygiene.

 In summary, your buns need to be checked even more regularly in the hot summer months, and owners should always err on the side of caution.
 Best to take a bit more time than to have the unthinkable happen.